 You may wish to use the services of a licensed customs broker to assist you with managing the process of importing goods into the United States.

-You can find a local customs broker through the U.S. Customs and Border Protection (Click on the port of entry in Minnesota and then click on the list of brokers for that port).
+You can find a local customs broker through the U.S. Customs and Border Protection (select the port of entry in Minnesota and then select the list of brokers for that port).

 There are several resources that you can turn to for assistance in sourcing products from abroad.